swedenconnect/technical-framework/Identity Binding.md

 Using the eID for this purpose must also be approved by the eID provider.

 <a name="confirmed-by-relative"></a>
-### 5.5.
-A Relative to End-user Confirmed the Binding
+### 3.4.
+Relative Confirms Binding

 **URI:** `http://id.swedenconnect.se/id-binding/process/relative`

-**Description:** A relative of the end-user signs in to the Identity Binding Service and vouches for the end-user to retrieve a machine-readable copy of the record from the Swedish population register.
+**Description:** A relative of the end-user logs in to the Identity Binding Service and vouches for the end-user to retrieve a machine-readable copy of the record from the Swedish population register.
+The relative digitally signs this attestation.

 The relationship must be officially registered in the Swedish population register, and valid examples of such relationships include spouses, parents, and children.

-**Additional requirements:** The relative must be at least 18 years old and use an eID that meets the same requirements as in section [4.2](#user-with-swedish-eid) above.
+**Additional requirements:** The relative must be at least 18 years old and use an eID that meets the same requirements as in section [3.3](#user-with-swedish-eid) above.

 <a name="versions"></a>